Just because the game designers made a good game doesn't mean you can't make it even better. Or at least different.

 Not only are there mods of Civilization IV, there are modmods of these mods, and on top of that, modmodmods.

 Civilization V is continuing the trend, though the ability mod is somewhat limited until the promised .dll source files are released.
 In the meantime, there's an in-game mod browser, including the Vanilla Enhanced Mod (game balance), the Unofficial Patch (bug fixes), and NiGHTS (reworks the whole game; no relation to the Sega game of the same name).
+There are even mods that cross the boundaries of designer, genre, and setting, such as bringing in Asari, Geth, Quarian and Turian civilizations, although weirdly enough most of the units still look human.

 Master of Orion 3 coded an incredible amount of its game data in easy-to-modify spreadsheets.
 Given the number of Game Breaking Bugs and incredibly odd mechanics in general, many players found a modded game the only playable version.